Chapter 8 Deep Function Approximation: Q-Learning with Neural Networks in R

 The retraining frequency presents a trade-off between computational efficiency and learning responsiveness.
 More frequent retraining provides better adaptation to new experience but increases computational cost.
 The optimal frequency depends on the environment complexity and available computational resources.

 Neural networks benefit from regularization techniques to prevent overfitting.
 Our implementation includes weight decay (L2 regularization) to encourage smaller weights and improve generalization.
 Other techniques like dropout or early stopping could further enhance performance.
+Neural network training depends critically on weight initialization and optimization parameters.
+Poor initialization can trap the network in suboptimal local minima, while inappropriate learning rates can cause divergence or slow convergence.

 Our progression from tabular to linear to ensemble to neural network methods illustrates the evolution of function approximation in reinforcement learning.
 Each method offers distinct advantages for different problem characteristics.